apoapse1/Librum-for-Skyrim-VR/README.md

  | You can level up at any time by opening the Skills menu.	| You must sleep for 8 hours in order to level up, in order to prevent level-ups in dangerous locations.
  | Perks are typically straight buffs to your existing skills, and form the core part of your character's identity.	| Librum uses [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) to mix up perk benefits and to help balance around having only a small handful of perks; a single perk investment in any tree replaces vanilla's "20/40/60/80/100%" improvement perks or "Novice/Apprentice/Adept/Expert/Master" perks.
  | Standing Stones provide moderate benefits to an existing character build, and can be changed at any time.	| Standing Stones entirely change your character's make-up, thanks to [Andromeda](https://www.nexusmods.com/skyrimspecialedition/mods/14910), but they can only be chosen during character creation.
- | Your race typically gives you a once-a-day power, as well as some moderate resistances. 	| Through [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315), your race and gender confer significant passive strengths and weaknesses.
-In particular, certain skills will increase faster than others, and your racial bonuses will improve with your level.
+ | Your race typically gives you a once-a-day power, as well as some moderate resistances. 	| Through [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315), your race confers significant passive abilities.
+These typically change gameplay drastically.

 ### User Interface and Controls
 Librum makes a few changes to the default user interface, to (a) create a unique visual experience and (b) to improve the VR experience.
 For the first point, Librum uses [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604) along with the excellent [Adventurer Theme Mod](https://www.nexusmods.com/skyrimspecialedition/mods/35568) and [Natural Colored Map Markers](https://www.nexusmods.com/skyrimspecialedition/mods/27503) in order to blend a Skyrim-style modern UI with touches of a more Oblivion-style classic visual theme: